jackel119/DoCSocQuestionnaireResults2017/REPORT.md

 ### Revel
 **Revel** AKA **Cirque le Revel** AKA **Revel 2.0** was also another controversial event.
 This was our second year running Revel, and after the massive success and positive feedback we had from last year's Rooftop Revel, we had *a lot* to live up to.

-> Unlimited booze and cool venue
+__Unlimited booze and cool venue__

-> Variety, different to any night I've ever been on
+__Variety, different to any night I've ever been on__

-> STRIPPERS

-> Entertainment was great
+__Entertainment was great__

-> A lot of people and a lot of fun
+__A lot of people and a lot of fun__

-> MAGNIFICENT
+__MAGNIFICENT__

-> Well it was bloody brilliant.
-The location...
+__Well it was bloody brilliant.
+The location...__

-> It didn't seem worth the money and it ended early
+__It didn't seem worth the money and it ended early__

-> In comparison to the Rooftop from the year before it fell kind of short.
-It was too packed and the show acts were kind of embarrassing to watch.
+__In comparison to the Rooftop from the year before it fell kind of short.
+It was too packed and the show acts were kind of embarrassing to watch.__

-> Quite expensive, venue wasn't big enough for everyone and they ran out of wine and water quite early on
+__Quite expensive, venue wasn't big enough for everyone and they ran out of wine and water quite early on__

-> It was not what I was expecting.
-The tickets were expensive and it overall wasn't worth the money.
+__It was not what I was expecting.
+The tickets were expensive and it overall wasn't worth the money.__

-> Bit overhyped, I think we could have done better for the price (compared with the last year's rooftop revel which was awesome).
+__Bit overhyped, I think we could have done better for the price (compared with the last year's rooftop revel which was awesome).__

-> Was too weird
+__Was too weird__

-A lot of the feedback we received was very similar to that of the bar nights &mdash; and we do agree that generally non-drinkers did not enjoy the event as much, and many drinkers also were very critical of the venue being too loud, too small and having no "quiet area" like Rooftop Revel did.
+A lot of the feedback we received was very similar to that of the bar nights, and we do agree that generally non-drinkers did not enjoy the event as much, and many drinkers also were very critical of the venue being too loud, too small and having no "quiet area" like Rooftop Revel did.
 The main reason we didn't go with the Roof Gardens again this year was that they lost their license, hence we had to find an alternative.
 This year, though we haven't started formal planning on Revel yet, the committee is considering going back to the Roof Gardens (as they have regained their license).

 Something else we're also taking in mind is the subsidy amount and availability of the tickets.
 Many DoCSoc members were unhappy that many tickets went out to +1s before they themselves had a chance to buy them.
 We're considering implementing a new system that prioritises DoCSoc members.
 We're still in the early stages of discussion, so nothing's for certain yet, but we are very keen on prioritising DoCSoc members whilst still having enough tickets for +1s.
 A budget increase for Revel has also been approved, which should also help a lot.